 By now, you know how I feel.
 Cave Story 3D is a phenomenal game that takes full advantage of its new digs.
 If you’re a fan of classic gaming, chip-tunes or side-scrolling platformers, it’s one you absolutely must check out.
 The folks behind its re-release onto the Nintendo 3DS need to be commended for a job well-done, as this cartridge has become a must own.
 Debuting as a passion project developed over a five year period, this is a gaming experience that acts as a love note to the classics.
 Its colourful, pixellated language is just what the doctor has ordered for core gamers who own Nintendo‘s highly-touted device.
 Don’t miss out on this epic adventure, filled with spelunking, side-scrolling action and beautiful visuals.

-Cave Story 3D was released on November 8, 2011.
-This review is based on a copy of the game which we received for review purposes.
+This review is based on a Nintendo 3DS copy of the game which we received for review purposes.